near/NEPs/text/0000-network-spec.md

 - It will determine if an incoming connection should be established.
 When some node is trying to establish a new connection if peers slots is full we will ping peer with latest last message.
 If ping fails, we drop our connection and establish connection with new peer.
 - It will try to establish new connections in several situations:
   - Bootstrapping (When joining the network for the first time).
-Nodes will try to learn new nodes running
   - Network balancing.
 We will have high tolerance to support connections to nodes that need to be close to use (same shard or block producers).
 Though we will have this number capped in case
   - Low number of outbound connections.
 - Remove some of the active connections if the number of active peer goes over some threshold.
 We allow number of active peers to be unbound in case we need to establish new connections because lack of outbound connections, or because we becoming part of new shard.

 ### Bootstrapping